Janusz Gąsiorowski

-Janusz Gąsiorowski (1889-1949; born in Lemberg) was a Polish general, commander of the Polish 7th Infantry Division during the German invasion of Poland in 1939.
+Janusz Gąsiorowski (1889 Lemberg – 1949 Paris) was a Polish general, commander of the Polish 7th Infantry Division during the German invasion of Poland in 1939.
 Taken prisoner on 4 September in the battle of Częstochowa.
 He was awarded the Serbian Order of Saint Sava and a number of other decorations.

+He became the father-in-law of journalist Jerzy Turowicz, who married his daughter Anna, by his writer wife, Zofia Zawiszanka.
+Their greatgrandson is Pico Alexander, an American actor.

+Janusz Gąsiorowski is buried in the Champeaux de Montmorency cemetery north of Paris.